Amid decline in China's construction sector, India emerges as 'saviour' for global steel demand, says report

 Story highlights

-According to a report, the World Steel Association has anticipated a 6.7 per cent in increase in steel demand or nearly 120 million tonnes in 2023 making it to be the biggest increase among major economies
+According to a report, the World Steel Association has anticipated a 6.7 percent increase in steel demand or nearly 120 million tonnes in 2023 making it the biggest such increase among major economies

-According to a report, the World Steel Association has anticipated a 6.7 per cent in increase in steel demand or nearly 120 million tonnes in 2023 making it to be the biggest increase among major economies
+According to a report, the World Steel Association has anticipated a 6.7 percent increase in steel demand or nearly 120 million tonnes in 2023 making it the biggest such increase among major economies

 Amid a decline in China's construction sector and both the US and Europe heading towards recession, India has now emerged as a saviour flagging global steel demand.